 In addition to the significant financial harm that results from a data breach, there is an acute loss of trust between an organization and its customers.
 Both the breach and the fallout are usually well publicized and long remembered.

-To help mitigate or even nullify the effects of data breaches, and help BFSI companies and other organizations managing credit card data comply with PCI DSS rules, the data discovery and masking functions in IRI Data Protector Suite products -- or the IRI Voracity platform -- find and protect primary account number (PAN), or credit card number values (along with other data at risk) in multiple data sources.
+To help mitigate or even nullify the effects of data breaches, and help BFSI companies and other organizations managing credit card data comply with PCI DSS rules, the data discovery and masking functions in IRI Data Protector Suite products -- or the IRI Voracity platform -- find and protect primary account number (PAN), and other credit card number values (plus other data at risk) in multiple data sources.

-For example in structured data sources like normal form relational database columns and fields in flat files, IRI FieldShield users apply their choice of data classification and protection functions to PANs and other columns in an intuitive, efficient, and flexible manner under Eclipse.
+For example in structured data sources like normal form relational database columns and fields in flat files, IRI FieldShield users apply their choice of data classification, search methods, and protection functions to PANs and other sensitive data in an intuitive, efficient, and flexible manner under Eclipse.
 For example, specification of an encryption cipher with a pass-phrase occurs in a simple dialog:

 Here, format-preserving encryption is used to comply with PCI, to ensure that no changes are required to the table or database structure, and to possibly deceive hackers into thinking they have actual PANs.

 These easy, yet powerful functions can also help you limit the financial and operational impact of a data breach.
 For example, Steam, a gaming distribution platform, suffered a data breach.
 As significant as the breach was, the overall impact to Steam was limited because the credit card values were encrypted.

 FieldShield and the other IRI data masking products (DarkShield for multiple forms of semi- and unstructured data, and CellShield for Excel spreadsheets) -- which have common data classification, scanning, and masking functions -- provide simplicity, affordability, and peace-of-mind by finding and securing credit card data and other PII at rest.
-They help organizations like this one meet PCI DSS v3 requirements for protecting stored cardholder data, while mitigating the risk of data loss and providing safe, intelligent test data targets.
+They help organizations like this one meet PCI DSS v4 requirements for protecting stored cardholder data, while mitigating the risk of data loss and providing safe, intelligent test data targets.